richardschoen/howtostuff/system_job_tables_full.md

 ```
 DSPSYSVAL SYSVAL(QMAXJOB)
 ```
 The max value this can be set to a max of 970000 jobs.
-Keep it down around 400000 is possible.
+Keep it down around ```400000``` or less is possible.
 If you run into a system lock condition because of the system job tables filling up, the QMAXJOB system value can be raised to 900000 temporarily if needed.

 ❗Avoid 970000 if possible as once this limit is reached it's possible the system won't be able to be IPLed.